 - 1. Compensation Schedule - 2.
 Schedule of Services or Specifications - C. If a vendor (firm, person or other entity) participates in the development or writing of the specifications for a procurement solicitation, such vendor shall not be permitted to bid on such procurement, either as a prime vendor or as a subcontractor at any level.
 Contracts for evaluation of offers for products or services shall not be awarded to a vendor that would then evaluate its own offers for products or services.
 The above restrictions shall not apply where: - 1.
 The vendor is the sole source or single source of the product or service; - 2.
 More than one vendor has been involved in preparing the specifications for a procurement proposal; or - 3.
 The originating FRMC department determines in writing that the restrictions are not in the best interests of FRMC.
-Such originating department shall obtain the approval of the applicable Business Unit Head or equivalent(s), the CFO's designee for procurement, General Counsel or equivalent(s) and President and Chief Executive Officer or designee or Chief Operating Officer or equivalent(s) to waive this restriction on a case-by-case basis.
+Such originating department shall obtain the approval of the applicable Business Unit Head or equivalent(s), Vice President of Procurement or equivalent(s) or designee, Assistant General Counsel or equivalent(s) and President and Chief Executive Officer or designee or Chief Operating Officer or equivalent(s) to waive this restriction on a case-by-case basis.